 It’s bizarre that Douglas Cheek, the director of C.H.U.D., never went on to direct another feature film (though he has some 20 credits as an editor).
 And the two writers, Parnell Hall and Shepard Abbott, have never written another movie ever.
-I mean, C.H.U.D. is far from perfect, but there’s definitely a lot to like about it.
+I mean, C.H.U.D. is far from perfect, but it has a lot of character and there’s definitely a lot to like.

 C.H.U.D. stands for Cannibalistic Humanoid Underground Dwellers, so the title tells us right away this movie is about its monsters.
 And fortunately, the filmmakers don’t dwell too much on the monsters themselves–rather, why they exist in the first place.

 C.H.U.D. plays out as a mystery of sorts as our main characters try to figure out the cause of a drastic increase in the amount of missing persons in a small neighborhood in Manhattan.
 Police Captain Bosch (Christopher Curry) has a personal interest in these cases since his wife has also gone missing.
 He heads down to a local soup kitchen run by A.J.
 Shepherd (Daniel Stern), who has noticed that a dozen of his regulars–all underground homeless occupants–haven’t showed up in awhile.
 As the two men have mutual investment in what’s going on, they join forces to get down to the bottom of the issue.

 Meanwhile, photographer Gary Cooper (John Heard) has recently worked on a project where he photographs this underground homeless population in New York City.
 He’s developed a rapport with these people, and one of them has sought him out for assistance after her brother was attacked by a monster.